weikailin/cs3120-toc/README.md

 > We introduced time complexity of Turing machines, and then we defined the class of polynomial-time computable functions.
 > Slides are [here](assets/pdf/cs3120-class23-ink.pdf).
 >
+> [Problem Set 10](assets/pdf/cs3120-ps10.pdf) is now released.
+You can find the Overlead link in the PDF.
+>
 > Apr 15, 2025

 {: .announce-title}